mnakao/ODP/README.md

 ![](./misc/img/general.png)

 ### Example for a grid graph
-Note that a file and an edge list are different.
+A file and an edge list are different.
 The format of the edge list and adjacency matrix is the same for general and grid graphs.

 ![](./misc/img/grid.png)